How does this company make money?

 What does this company depend on?

-The system depends on crude oil supply contracts from the Permian Basin and Canadian oil sands, natural gas liquids sourced from Marcellus and Eagle Ford shale formations, and renewable feedstock supply agreements for sustainable aviation fuel production.
-It also depends on access to the Colonial Pipeline and Explorer Pipeline systems for certain product movements, and on rail car fleet capacity to deliver crude to inland refineries.
+The company cannot run without crude oil supply contracts from the Permian Basin and Canadian oil sands, natural gas liquids from the Marcellus and Eagle Ford shale formations, renewable feedstock supply agreements for sustainable aviation fuel production, access to the Colonial Pipeline and Explorer Pipeline systems, and a rail car fleet large enough to deliver crude to inland refineries.

 Who depends on this company?

-American Airlines and Southwest Airlines face jet fuel supply disruptions at Dallas-Fort Worth and other hub airports if the system is interrupted.
-More than 7,000 Chevron and Exxon branded retail stations lose gasoline supply.
-Chemical manufacturers including LyondellBasell experience naphtha feedstock shortages that affect their ethylene production.
+American Airlines and Southwest Airlines rely on this company for jet fuel at Dallas-Fort Worth and other hub airports — a disruption would ground or delay flights.
+More than 7,000 Chevron and Exxon branded retail stations would lose their gasoline supply.
+Chemical manufacturers including LyondellBasell depend on the company's naphtha for ethylene production, and a shortage would halt those manufacturing lines.

 How does this company scale?